-In a newly published study, the Planetary Sciences Group of the University of the Basque Country explain the nature of the giant storms on Saturn.
+In a newly published study, the Planetary Sciences Group of the University of the Basque Country explains the nature of the giant storms on Saturn.

 We now understand the nature of the giant storms on Saturn.
 Through the analysis of images sent from the Cassini space probe belonging to the North American and European space agencies (NASA and ESA respectively), as well as the computer models of the storms and the examination of the clouds therein, the Planetary Sciences Group of the University of the Basque Country has managed to explain the behavior of these storms for the very first time.
 The article explaining the discovery, the lead author being Enrique García Melendo, researcher at the Fundació Observatori Esteve Duran – Institut de Ciències de l’Espai, of Catalonia, was published in Nature Geosciences.

 Approximately once every Saturnian year – equivalent to 30 Earth years – an enormous storm is produced on the ringed planet and which affects the aspect of its atmosphere on a global scale.
 These gigantic storms are known as Great White Spots, due to the appearance they have on the atmosphere of the planet.
 The first observation of one of these was made in 1876; the Great White Spot of 2010 was the sixth one to be observed.
 On this occasion the Cassini space vehicle was able to obtain very high resolution images of this great meteorological structure.
 The storm initiated as a small brilliant white cloud in the middle latitudes of the northern hemisphere of the planet, and grew rapidly and remained active for more than seven months.
 Over this time an amalgam of white clouds was generated which expanded to form a cloudy and turbulent ring with a surface area of thousands of millions of square kilometers.
 Two years ago the Planetary Sciences Group presented a first study of the storm which was published on the front cover of Nature on the 7th of July, 2011.
 Now, with this new research, the hidden secrets of the phenomenon have been revealed, studying in detail the “head” and the “focus” of the Great White Spot.